enderwsp/ilmergegui_copy/README.md

 * Updated copyright.
 * Updated command line help.
 * Added current directory as ILMerge location strategy.
-* If you like this tool, leave me a note, rate this project or write a review or Donate to ILMergeGui.
+* If you like this tool, leave me a note, rate this project or write a review or Donate to ILMergeGui.ï¿½

 ### Previous changelog ###
 * Added automatic creation of output directory.